 If you're looking for specific business insurance, check out our groups for business and professional insurance.

-- The age of the property Older buildings can sometimes garner higher premiums as it can be more likely that something goes wrong.
+The age of the property Older buildings can sometimes garner higher average house insurance premiums as it can be more likely that something goes wrong.
 However, newer buildings, which may be more expensive to fix, can also have expensive premiums.

 Some insurers offer home emergency cover for any unexpected breakdowns, such as boiler repairs.
 This may be useful for some older buildings.
 Read our guide to home emergency policies for more information.

-The government launched their Flood Re scheme in 2016, which can offer cheap insurance for those living in area at high risk of flood.
+The government launched their Flood Re scheme in 2016, which can offer cheap insurance for those living in areas at high risk of flood.
 Read our article on Flood Re for more information.